Try ECO LLM Try ECO Translate

 Robustness

 The significance of robustness in an AI system is evidenced in recruitment.
-AI can considerably enhance the hiring process, eliminating much of the speculation involved in identifying talent and eradicating bias that frequently affects human decision-making.
-However, even tech giant Amazon encountered issues when their new hiring system was found to be biased against women.
+AI can considerably enhance the hiring process by eliminating much of the speculation involved in identifying talent and reducing bias that often affects human decision-making.
+However, even tech giant Amazon encountered issues when its new hiring system was found to be biased against women.
 The system had been trained on CVs submitted over a decade, most of which came from men, reflecting the tech industry's male dominance.
 Consequently, the system learned to favor male candidates.
 AI systems aren't inherently robust – to maximize their benefits, they need to operate effectively in real-world settings.

 Explainability

 Microsoft's experiment in "conversational understanding" via a Twitter bot named Tay underlines why the fourth pillar of AI ethics, explainability, is necessary.
 It took less than a day for Twitter to taint the naive AI chatbot.
 The bot was supposed to improve through user interaction, learning to engage in casual and playful conversation.
 Unfortunately, the dialogue soon became offensive, with the bot parroting misogynistic and racist comments.
-Providing an explanation for an AI's decision-making is challenging, akin to explaining human intelligence, but it's vital to fully leverage the potential AI has to offer.
+Providing an explanation for an AI's decision-making is challenging, akin to explaining human intelligence, but it's vital to fully leverage the AI's potential.

 What does Pangeanic do to implement Ethical AI in its processes?